HomeArticle

 Editor | Yuan Silai

 Shijing Technology was founded in July 2025.
 Its founder and CEO, Zhao Zhihe, is a post - 95s serial entrepreneur.
 He graduated with a doctorate from The Chinese University of Hong Kong.
 He once served as the CEO of Wuqi Technology, a smart wearable hardware company, and launched the world's first AI emotional pendant, Nuna.
-The co - founders have worked in companies such as DJI, Anker, and OPPO, and have many years of product implementation experience and mature market operation capabilities.
+The co - founders have worked in companies such as DJI, Anker, and OPPO, and have many years of product implementation experience and mature market - oriented operation capabilities.

 The high idle rate after the novelty wears off is forcing the industry to rethink the underlying logic of AI wearable hardware.

 Projecting this logic into the field of wearable devices, the focus of competition is transformed into: who can make users willing to contribute unique and continuous modal data in the physical world in the long term.
-This also poses a choice that AI hardware entrepreneurs must answer from the very beginning: should they prioritize getting more people to wear the device first, or focus on making a small number of people willing to wear it all the time?
+This also poses a choice that AI hardware entrepreneurs must answer from the very beginning: should they prioritize getting more people to wear the devices first, or focus on making a small number of people willing to wear them all the time?

 Zhao Zhihe told Yingke, "The vast number of wearable hardware products in the market can generally be divided into two categories.
 One is goal - oriented, which solves specific problems and is used and then discarded.
-The other is relationship - oriented, which sells not functions but companionship."
+The other is relationship - based, which sells not functions but companionship."

 For this reason, in terms of form selection, Shijing Technology's first product, Spiro, avoids strongly labeled categories such as rings, watches, and pendants, and instead creates an AI smart bracelet that integrates a large - model emotional engine and jewelry craftsmanship.